ChSandhyaRani/Todo_App/README.md

     ❌ onDeleteTodo()
     Removes a task from the DOM and updates the todoList.

-🖼️ UI Preview
-simpletodoapps.ccbp.tech

     🧱 createAndAppendTodo(todo)
     Dynamically creates and appends DOM elements for each task.

+🖼️ UI Preview:
+simpletodoapps.ccbp.tech